 The French social security system is basically a number of statutory schemes:

 The general scheme, introduced in 1945, was initially intended to cover the entire population.
 The creation of universal coverage was met with opposition however, whether from workers in sectors already covered by a scheme which they wished to maintain, or from self-employed workers who refused to be brought into the new scheme.
-This paper deals only with the general scheme, the unemployment insurance scheme and the supplementary pension schemes which cover all salaried workers.
+This paper deals only with the general scheme, the unemployment insurance scheme and the supplementary pension schemes which cover all private-sector salaried workers.

 The general scheme is managed by a network of local, regional and national institutions organised by risk and administered by representatives of employers and employees under the supervision of the different ministries with responsibility for social security (the Ministry of Health and Labour issues, the Ministry of Finance and the Economy, and the Ministry of Labour, Employment, Vocational Training and Industrial Relations).